sxyazi/go-collection/README.md

   </details>

-- Slice: Takes a segment from a slice
+- `Slice` takes a segment from a slice

   <details>
   <summary>Examples</summary>